 And, being English and old-fashioned, it is ever so polite about it.

-The Woman in White is structured as a series of testimonies—some long, some short—relating to an Event that occurs about mid-way through the book.
-We hear from uncles and housekeepers, doctors and criminals, all describing their own brief or detailed eyewitness version of What Happened.
+The Woman in White is structured as a series of testimonies—some long, some short—relating to an Event that occurs about midway through the book.
+We hear from uncles and housekeepers, doctors and criminals, all describing their eyewitness versions of What Happened.
 But, mostly, we hear from Walter Hartright.

-Walter, an art instructor, travels to Cumberland to take up a new post as drawing master to the young and beautiful Laura Fairlie and her sharp, fierce half-sister, Marian Halcombe.
+Walter, an art instructor, travels to Cumberland to take up a new post as drawing master to the young and beautiful Laura Fairlie and her fierce, clever half-sister, Marian Halcombe.
 En route, Walter encounters an enigmatic woman dressed all in white.
 The woman, Anne Catherick, has escaped from a mental institution—and bears an extraordinary resemblance to Laura.

 Walter and Laura have just enough time to fall in love before Laura marries Sir Percival Glyde, a baronet, out of obligation.
 Glyde and his Italian friend, Count Fosco, conspire to switch Laura’s identity with Anne Catherick’s out of their own “pecuniary interests.”

 When Anne Catherick dies, Laura is committed to the asylum in her place, and Anne is buried as Laura.
 Glyde and Fosco throw a money party (or so we can assume).
 The rest of the novel describes Walter and Marian’s efforts to restore Laura’s identity—an impossible feat if it weren’t for a few well-buried secrets.

 The shortest summary I can offer of Collins’ masterpiece?
 It rocks.